Be a kitchen hero with the best pesto recipe. Because this fresh basil recipe is so easy.

 - Salt and pepper

 Combine them and you get pesto.
 The garlic and nuts give the sauce a strong flavor that is balanced by the basil.
-If you use arugula you need less nuts because arugula already has an nutty flavor.
+If you use arugula you need fewer nuts because arugula already has a nutty flavor.

 Basil pesto ingredients